pubcore/http-client/README.md

-    ✓ returns 4xx or 5xx as usual (this is expected, not an exception) ✓ throws TypeError, if no gofer is provided for error handling ✓ has "authorization" argument to forward authentication ✓ has usernaame, password arguments for basic authentication ✓ has userAgent argument to define own one
+    ✓ returns 4xx or 5xx as usual (this is expected, not an exception) ✓ throws TypeError, if no gofer is provided for error handling ✓ has "authorization" argument to forward authentication ✓ exports function to create basic-auth value for "authorization" agrument ✓ has usernaame, password arguments for basic authentication ✓ has userAgent argument to define own one
     ✓ has "data" argument, treated as json (default) for post and put